 Spicy Tuna Maki

 Spicy tuna rolls are easy and satisfying to make.
 These are the smaller, bite-size style of maki rolls, so make sure you don’t overfill them.
-If you like yours particularly spicy, you could add more chile oil or Sriracha.
+If you like yours particularly spicy, you could add more chili oil or Sriracha.
 Remember to make a batch of Sushi Rice before you begin.
 And for bonus points, make your own chili oil too.

 - 5 ounces sashimi-grade ahi tuna (yellowfin or bigeye), chopped finely